innoved/eloquent-versioning/README.md

 ### Soft Deletes

-If you use the `Versionable` trait with soft deletes, you have to use the `ProAI\Versioning\SoftDeletes` trait **from this package** instead of the Eloquent soft deletes trait.
+If you use the `Versionable` trait with soft deletes, you have to use the `Innoved\Versioning\SoftDeletes` trait **from this package** instead of the Eloquent soft deletes trait.

 * Normal soft deletes<br>Just use a `deleted_at` column in the main table.
 Then on delete or on restore the `deleted_at` value will be updated.